brent-stone/avengercon_2025/docs/workshop/5_regex.md

 ## Speeding up the slow native Python regex library
 ![Speedup](5_images/i_am_speed.jpg)

-There's two options for somewhat increasing the speed of a regex in Python if you need to parse lots of non-standard semi-structured data.
+There are two options for somewhat increasing the speed of a regex in Python if you need to parse lots of non-standard semi-structured data.

 1. [Google's `re2`](https://github.com/google/re2): re2 and it's Python wrapper [`google-re2`](https://pypi.org/project/google-re2/)